Please email your comments & questions to geovisual at comcast.net. Thank you.

 R

-July 2, 1908 - Holston Treaty Monument, Volunteer Landing Park, Tennessee River, Knoxville, Tennessee (USA).
-Erected by Sons of the American Revolution (SAR).
-Images may show a later monument -- need to check this.
-"The Treaty of Holston was signed [on the treaty ground on the bank of the Holston River, near the mouth of the French Broad River] on July 2, 1791, by William Blount [1749-1800], governor [of] the territory of the USA south of the Ohio River & superintendent of Indian affairs for the southern district for the USA, and by various representatives of the Cherokee Nation."
-(Chick here for the text of the treaty.)
+EAbout 1998 - Holston Peace Treaty Monument, Treaty of Holston Park, Volunteer Landing Park, Tennessee River at mouth of First Creek, Knoxville, Tennessee (USA).
+Depicts 3 whites & 5 Native Americans (3 men, 1 woman & 1 child).
+Designed by Raymond Kaskey & carved by Malcolm S. Harlow, Jr. (Inscribed "© Kaskey 1997.")
+Treaty of Holston Park is a small park on the east side of the Volunteer Landing parking lot.
+"The Treaty of Holston was signed [on the treaty ground on the bank of the Holston River, near the mouth of the French Broad River] on July 2, 1791, by William Blount [1749-1800], governor [of] the territory of the USA south of the Ohio River & superintendent of Indian affairs for the southern district for the USA, and by 41 representatives of the Cherokee Nation."
+(Click here for the text of the treaty.)
 "After concluding the treaty, Blount announced that the territorial capital would move to newly founded Knoxville" (a short distance downstream).
+Click here for panorama of the monument & river.
+Not to be confused with marker erected July 2, 1908, by Sons of the American Revolution (SAR) on Courthouse Square.

 H